Angold-4/cs/docs/weicc/1Thompson1984.md

 **The current compilers start with a very small assembller ancestors, just like the origin of life.
 So almost any existing executable is an indirect descendant of its primitive assembler.**

 ## 2. Meet weicc
-As we mentioned above, if you already have an implementation of language X, there is no logical contradicton in creating a new language X compiler using that language itself.
+As I mentioned above, if you already have an implementation of language X, there is no logical contradicton in creating a new language X compiler using that language itself.
 If you want to self-host, you can simply proceed with the development with an **existing compiler and switch when your own is complete**.

 And that is exactly what I am trying to implement in this series - **A C language compiler that is implement using C**.
 Initially  I plan to create a new language, but I can't come up with any new features or peculiarities for this new language, even if I implement it successfully, it may just a mediocre, buggy and flawed language.